adibzailan/file_copier/README.md

 ## Contributing

 Contributions to the File Copier project are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

+## Acknowledgements

+- To be honest, this was built because i was having trouble figuring out how to get my Docker Compose for n8n to fetch files from specified folders 🤣
+- Long Live Python!